ashishsc/IUGAGameNight/Readme.md

 * The reason that the scripts are not parameterized using a list of computers is so that all of the computers can be restarted in parallel rather than in series.
 * The tracker was set up on the IUGA server, this tracker MUST be private(should only whitelist certain torrents given the hashes)
 * TODO: ROSS FILL IN, MAKE SECTION HERE
+** In order to add trackers to the white list, cd to /etc/opentracker/ and add hashes to white.list ** Reset the tracker by sudo reload opentracker (must be in the path)
 * Web distribution php script is used to assign tournament usernames/passes per IP
 * TODO: EVAN MAKE SECTION HERE
 * Josh created a simple python script to make the batch files more easily (makeBatchScripts.py).
 All it does is print out the lines of the script for each individual computer in MGH 430 (This will need to change for each batch script that you create)